espressif/esp-rainmaker/README.md

-# ESP RainMaker (Beta)
+# ESP RainMaker

-> Note: We have recently made some changes to the APIs.
-Please refer [this file](CHANGES.md) for details.
+> Note: For major changes, please refer [this file](CHANGES.md).

 ## Introduction

-ESP RainMaker is an end-to-end solution offered by Espressif to enable remote control and monitoring for ESP32-S2 and ESP32 based products without any configuration required in the Cloud.
+ESP RainMaker is an end-to-end solution offered by Espressif to enable remote control and monitoring for ESP32 series of SoCs (e.g., ESP32, ESP32-S2, ESP32-C3, ESP32-C6, ESP32-C2, etc.) based products without any configuration required in the Cloud. <br>

 The primary components of this solution are:

 - Claiming Service (to get the Cloud connectivity credentials)
 - RainMaker Agent (i.e. this repo, to develop the firmware)